ws8149/react-native-config-guide/ios-setup.md

 4. go to project settings
 5. apply config to your configurations
    ![img](./readme-pics/3.ios_apply_config.png)
-6. GIn the Xcode menu, go to Product > Scheme > Edit Scheme -> _Build_ -> _Pre-actions_, click _+_ and select _New Run Script Action_.
+6. In the Xcode menu, go to Product > Scheme > Edit Scheme -> _Build_ -> _Pre-actions_, click _+_ and select _New Run Script Action_.
 Paste below code which will generate "tmp.xcconfig" before each build exposing values to Build Settings and Info.plist.
 Make sure to select your target under _Provide build settings from_, so `$SRCROOT` environment variables is available to the script.
-(Note that this snippet has to be placed after "cp ... \${PROJECT_DIR}/../.env" if [approach explained below](#ios-multi-scheme) is used).

    ```
    "${SRCROOT}/../node_modules/react-native-config/ios/ReactNativeConfig/BuildXCConfig.rb" "${SRCROOT}/.." "${SRCROOT}/tmp.xcconfig"
    ```